Tyil/website/_anime/is-infinite-stratos-2.md

 ---
-title: IS: Infinite Stratos 2
+title: "IS: Infinite Stratos 2"
 episodes: 12
 ---